 If a license renewal is not received on or before December 31, the licensee is subject to a late penalty of $25/day for each day the fee is delinquent, or $1000, whichever is less.

 - What are the Annual Report requirements?

-Yes, an annual report is required to be filed - usually around February 15 of each year.
+An annual report is required to be filed - usually around February 15 of each year.
 You will receive annual report information directly from DIFS.

 - Are licensees required to file Financial Statements with DIFS?

-No. Beginning in 2018, financial statements will be collected at the time of Renewal.
+No. Beginning in 2018, financial statements will be collected at the time of renewal.

 - Are we required to notify DIFS when a counselor is hired during the year?